pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 There's a cute and simple construction in the purely functional data structure folklore for a FIFO queue augmented with a monoid.
 The construction builds on two observations:

-1. It's trivial to augment a *stack* with a monoid such that we can always get the product of all the values in the stack: multiply the previous product with the new value when pushing, keep a pointer to the previous stack; pop simply dereferences that pointer.
+1. It's trivial to augment a *stack* with a monoid such that we can always get the product of all the values in the stack: multiply the previous product by the new value when pushing, keep a pointer to the previous stack; pop simply dereferences that pointer.
 2. We can construct an amortised queue from two stacks, an ingestion stack and an excretion stack: popping from stack A and pushing onto stack B ends up reversing the contents of A on top of B.

 Unfortunately, we hit a wall when we try to deamortise the dual-stack trick: